IIIF/api/source/api/content-state/0.2/index.md

 (see cookbook recipe)

 * The client exposes the current content state in its UI (e.g., "Share this")
-* The client looks for the content state URL or data in an initialisation parameter `data-iiif-content`
+* The client looks for the content state URL or data in an initialization parameter `data-iiif-content`
 * The data is a parameter in an HTML5 Drag and Drop operation (LINK TO COOKBOOK RECIPE...)

 ### 3.1.6 Load by reference